-Machine-to-machine communications refers to 1) transmission of data from all Internet connected “things,” 2) remote software updates for personal devices, and 3) back-up of data, digital photos, and videos to the Cloud.
+Machine-to-machine communication refers to 1) transmission of data from all Internet connected “things,” 2) remote software updates for personal devices, and 3) back-up of data, digital photos, and videos to the Cloud.

-Hazas et al notes in Are there limits to growth in data traffic?, that although many m2m communications use very little energy, some, such as driverless cars or wearable medical devices, are highly data intensive and require inordinate amounts of energy, both at the source, and in the Cloud (not to mention in the manufacturing and disposal of all these IoT “things” – See “Embodied Energy below).
+Hazas et al note in Are there limits to growth in data traffic?, that although many m2m communications use very little energy, some, such as driverless cars or wearable medical devices, are highly data consumptive and require inordinate amounts of energy, both at the source and in the Cloud (not to mention in the manufacturing and disposal of all these IoT “things” – See “Embodied Energy below).

 Hazas et al explain further that while each machine or “thing” may not consume a lot of energy in a given communication, the sheer volume of transmissions could place m2m communications as a top contender in energy consumption – some predicting that m2m communication will reach around 45% of all Internet traffic by 2022:

 Digital technology requires far more energy in the manufacturing process than do other products.
 Kris De Decker explains in The Monster Footprint of Digital Technology, that machines such as cars or refrigerators use far more energy during their “lifetime” than the amount used to manufacture them.
 According to De Decker, advanced digital technology has turned this relationship “upside down.”
 As counterintuitive as this may sound, he explains:

 “A handful of microchips can have as much embodied energy as a car.
 And since digital technology has brought about a plethora of new products, and has also infiltrated almost all existing products, this change has vast consequences.”